 To achieve the schedule, quality, and price that are optimal for your project, please follow these instructions carefully.
 Once your book has been accepted for publication, your manuscript editor will be your main contact for the remainder of the publishing process and will provide you with a schedule so you will know when you will need to be available for reviewing the editing, reading proof, and creating your index.
 It is essential that you meet deadlines.
 If you will not be available at the scheduled times, please notify your manuscript editor as soon as you receive the schedule.
 If you have questions about any of these instructions, do not hesitate to contact your acquisitions editor or acquisitions assistant for help.

 The MIT Press provides three LaTeX macros for author use.
 We do not require their use, but they are strongly recommended.
-Please select the appropriate macro from the three choices at right under Quicklinks: Linguisitcs, New Math, and Times A Priori.
+Please select the appropriate macro from these four choices:

 It is your responsibility to prepare the manuscript and page proofs according to the guidelines within the macros.
 We reserve the right to return materials to the author if they are not prepared correctly.
 Do not continue to edit your files after the manuscript has been submitted!

 It is essential that your figures adhere to these specifications to ensure accurate print and electronic representation:

 - All figures must be CMYK or grayscale (no RGB).

 - Any type in the figure should be in a point size of 7 or 8 pt.

 - All line weights in images must be a minimum of 0.5 pt.